 A recent contender to the scene, The Sound of Vinyl has made its mark by heavily stocking coloured, limited edition vinyl of contemporary classics, perfect for mega-fans looking for the most intimate vinyl experience.

-While it’s super convenient to get all your records off online stores, it’s also really important to support local record shops at any possible chance – these are the guys who put in all their time and effort into cultivating Australia’s thriving record scene, and they deserve all the help they can get.
+While it’s super convenient to get all your records from online stores, it’s also really important to support local record stores at any possible chance.
+These are the guys who put in all their time and effort into cultivating Australia’s thriving record scene, and they deserve all the help they can get.
 Without any further ado, here’s our picks for some of the best record shops across the country.

 Red Eye Records – Map

 Established in 1981, Red Eye Records is one of the oldest vinyl destinations in Australia – in fact, many people will probably claim it’s the best in the country.
 This iconic store has one of the largest arrays of LPs in the nation, as well as a huge stock of books, posters and magazines, with a penchant for unique Australian records and music memorabilia.

 Named after the iconic bebop club that hosted the likes of Charlie Parker, Miles Davis and Dizzy Gillespie in the 1950s, Birdland Records is Sydney’s best hub for all your jazz needs.
 Tucked away into a Dymocks bookstore on George Street, Birdland specialises in mail orders, and also operates as an incredibly updated online store for jazz purists.